OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 In order to implement a proper user management system, systems integrate a **Forgot Password** service that allows the user to request a password reset.

-Even though this functionality looks straightforward and easy to implement, the details of its implementation makes it a sweet spot for security attacks, such as the renowned [user enumeration attack](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.html).
+Even though this functionality looks straightforward and easy to implement, it is a common source of vulnerabilities, such as the renowned [user enumeration attack](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.html).

 The following short guidelines can be used as a quick reference to protect the forgot password service:

-- **Return a consistent message for both existent and nonexistent accounts.**
+- **Return a consistent message for both existent and non-existent accounts.**
 - **Ensure that the time taken for the user response message is uniform.**
 - **Use a side-channel to communicate the method to reset their password.**
 - **Use [URL tokens](#url-tokens) for the simplest and fastest implementation.**
-- **Ensure the safe storage of the identifier generated.**
-- **Identifiers should be in most implementations one-time usage.**
+- **Ensure that generated tokens or codes are:**
+  - **Randomly genererated using a cryptographically safe algorithm.**
+  - **Sufficiently long to protect against brute-force attacks.**
+  - **Stored securely.**
+  - **Single use and expire after an appropriate period.**

 ## Forgot Password Service